Noise regulation: Powered unmanned vehicles or engines

 This provision is a subjective immission control with a curfew.
 It has been used to regulate the sound of model aircraft on both private and public property.
-It applies to airborne, water-borne, and land-borne, unmanned vehicles.
-It makes no distinction between model vehicles and full-size unmanned vehicles. it applies also to the engines of those vehicles.
+It applies to airborne, water-borne, and land-borne unmanned vehicles.
+It makes no distinction between model vehicles and full-size unmanned vehicles.
+It also applies to the engines of those vehicles.
 Most regulations pertained to private unmanned vehicles, normally restricted to local open fields.
 The development of drones with microphones, cameras and GPS has opened the door to commercial use over wider private and public properties.
 Since federal preemption of drone use will likely occur, it is important for this provision to make the distinction.
-Salt Lake Health Department (Section 4.5.15) limits activity to 800 feet from a dwelling between 10 pm and 7 am, or if it cases a noise disturbance.
-Atlanta, GA (Section 74-136(b)) uses the plainly audible criterion across a residential property line, on a public property from 10 pm to 7 am on weekdays or from 10 pm to 10 am on weekends or holidays for any sound source.
+Salt Lake Health Department (Section 4.5.15) limits activity to 800 feet from a dwelling between 10 pm and 7 am, or if it causes a noise disturbance.
+Atlanta, GA (Section 74-136(b)) uses the plainly audible criterion across a residential property line, on public property from 10 p.m. to 7 a.m. on weekdays or from 10 p.m. to 10 a.m. on weekends or holidays for any sound source.

 Propane cannons

 This provision is a subjective immission control with a curfew.
 A propane cannon is used to keep animals and birds from destroying commercial crops.
-In large fields, many are used and fired as frequent intervals.
+In large fields, many are used and fired at frequent intervals.
 The sound levels are equivalent to the firing of a small artillery cannon.
-The provision may contain requirements that limit the number of cannons permitted in a specific area and the number firings per hour for each cannon.
+The provision may contain requirements that limit the number of cannons permitted in a specific area and the number of firings per hour for each cannon.
 Many US states have a Right to Farm Act that limits nuisance litigation.
-Florida stated that it was a purpose of their act to protect reasonable agricultural activities conducted on farm land from nuisance suits.
-They also added a section that limited expand of operations without consideration of noise.
+Florida stated that it was a purpose of their act to protect reasonable agricultural activities conducted on farmland from nuisance suits.
+They also added a section that limited expansion of operations without consideration of noise.
 Fairfax County, VA (Sections 105-4-4 and 108-5-1) require agricultural operation to meet maximum land use regulations and prohibit unnecessary noise.
 British Columbia Ministry of Agriculture (Farm Nuisance Noise document) have developed a comprehensive set of rules for cannon use.

 Public address systems

 This provision is a subjective immission control.
 It can contain a plainly audible term or a curfew.
 It is applied to commercial facilities using a sound system to deliberately propagate mostly speech, but also music.
 Most cities have provisions relevant to this subject.
-Lakewood, CO (Sections 9.52.06 and 09.52.160) used plainly audible as a regulatory tool and prohibits the sounding of bells, or chimes from 10 pm to 7 am.
+Lakewood, CO (Sections 9.52.06 and 09.52.160) uses plainly audible as a regulatory tool and prohibits the sounding of bells or chimes from 10 pm to 7 am.
 Charlotte, NC (Section 15-69(a)(4)) limits levels to 60 dB(A) at 50 feet from 9 am to 9 pm and 50 dB(A) at other times.
 Indianapolis, IN (Section 391-505) addresses broadcasts from aircraft.
 Connecticut (Section 22a-69-1.7) exempts bells, carillons, and chimes from religious facilities.